wso2/docs-apk/en/docs/control-plane/api-management/control-plane-api-management-overview.md

 - Webhooks/WebSub: Webhooks/WebSub are not supported.
 - SSE API: SSE API is not supported.
 - Load Balancing: Load Balancing is not supported.
-- Failover: Failover routing is not supported.
+- Fail over: Fail over routing is not supported.
 - XACML: XACML based authorization is not supported.
 - OPA: OPA based authorization is not supported.
 - Response Caching: Response Caching is not supported.